Tips for Recycling

 - Yellow Pages Telephone Directories: see Reducing page.

 Special Note on Plastics Some plastics are recyclable while some are not.
 Some recycling haulers are collecting more types of plastics than in the past, so contact your recycling hauler for a detailed list of which types they accept from your curbside recycling bin.
 Place recyclable plastics in with curbside recycling.
-For plastic bags, call your recycling service provider and check if they accept plastic bags for recycling, or bring plastic retail bags to The Recycling Zone or select local grocery stores for recycling.
+For plastic bags, see a list of local grocery and retail stores that accept them for recycling.

 If recycling is not an option, place plastic bags in the garbage.
-Place nonrecyclable plastics such as toys and containers that held automotive and yard products in the garbage.
-Call your recycling service provider for a complete list of nonrecyclable plastics.
-Place nonrecyclable plastics in the garbage.
-The Recycling Zone (formerly known as the Dakota County Eco–Site) will accept packing peanuts.
+Place non-recyclable plastics such as toys and containers that held automotive and yard products in the garbage.
+Call your recycling service provider for a complete list of non-recyclable plastics.
+Place non-recyclable plastics in the garbage.